- Climate justice and energy democracy

 Climate justice and energy democracy

-Our emphasis is where climate and energy program stands where the climate crisis meets structural issues of ownership, control, and finance—showing how emerging democratic economy approaches to ownership and finance can further both a just energy transition and the transition to a democratic economy can powerfully go hand in hand.
+Our climate and energy program stands where the climate crisis meets structural issues of ownership, control, and finance.
+We show how a just energy transition and the transition to a democratic economy can powerfully go hand in hand.

-With only a decade left to significantly reorient our economy for a chance to limit global warming below 1.5 degrees Celsius, there is an urgent need to ramp up the adoption of transformational solutions that go beyond incremental change and adopt transformational solutions.
-Our years of extensive research has shown how our political economy—namely through corporate power, unfettered growth, and limitless financial and resource extraction—drives the climate crisis and works to prevent meaningful action.
+With less than a decade left to significantly reorient our economy to avoid a cataclysmic cascade of effects of climate change, we must urgently go beyond incremental change and adopt transformational solutions.
+Our years of extensive research has shown how our political economy— through concentrated corporate power, unfettered growth, and limitless financial and resource extraction—drives the climate crisis and works to prevent meaningful action.

-With this sense of emergency in mind, we launched our Climate and Energy Program to accelerate our advocacy for game-changing, systemic interventions that have the structural power to move society away from ecological destruction and toward a reparative, regenerative economy.
+With this sense of emergency in mind, our climate and energy program advocates game-changing, systemic interventions that have the structural power to move society away from ecological destruction and toward a reparative, regenerative economy.
 Our program works in four specific areas:

-- programs and research to aid communities fighting to take over their energy utilities as a decarbonization strategy;
+- providing visionary research and policy proposals that help communities fight to take over their energy utilities as a decarbonization strategy

-- a growing body of advising on the intersections between climate resilience and community wealth building;
+- advising communities on the intersections between climate resilience and community wealth building

-- a plan to end extraction of fossil fuels through nationalization of the domestic US oil and gas industry; and
+- advocating the end the extraction of fossil fuels through nationalization of the domestic US oil and gas industry

-- designs for nonextractive finance that could energize climate action.
+- offering designs for nonextractive finance that could support rapid decarbonization and more sustainable communities.